Planar black holes and wormholes with a flat exterior: Minkowski spacetime in the quasiglobal coordinates

 we obtain the metric~(\ref{flat-Cartesian}).
 The Milne coordinates cover the domain given by $T^2>X^2$.

-In the quasi-global coordinates (\ref{metric-Buchdahl}), $x=x_{\rm h}$ determined by $H(x_{\rm h})=0$ is a coordinate singularity.
+In the quasiglobal coordinates (\ref{metric-Buchdahl}), $x=x_{\rm h}$ determined by $H(x_{\rm h})=0$ is a coordinate singularity.
 This coordinate singularity can be removed by introducing an ingoing null coordinate $v:=t\pm \int H(x)^{-1}\D x$, with which the metric is given as

 If $x=x_{\rm h}$ is regular and $r(x_{\rm h})\ne 0$ holds in the single-null coordinates (\ref{metric-Buchdahl-v}), it is a Killing horizon associated with a Killing vector $\xi^\mu\partial_\mu=\partial_v$ which is a null hypersurface.
 As shown in Fig.~\ref{Fig:PenroseDiagrams-Minkowski}, the Rindler horizon is a Killing horizon but not an event horizon.
+In particular, the points where a square is placed in Fig.~\ref{Fig:PenroseDiagrams-Minkowski} are neither timelike infinities in the regions I and III nor spacelike infinities in the regions II and IV, but just parts of the null infinities.
 The surface gravity $\kappa$ on the Killing horizon is computed to give

 from the definition $\xi^\nu\nabla_\nu\xi^\mu|_{x=x_{\rm h}}=\kappa\xi^\mu|_{x=x_{\rm h}}$.